The Maurice Wilkins Centre is a national Centre of Research Excellence, hosted by the University of Auckland.

 Malaghan Institute of Medical Research

 The Maurice Wilkins Centre draws together 24 principal investigators, more than 230 associate investigators, over 300 affiliate investigators, and 32 clinical associates, primarily from its collaborating institutions and also from other research institutions and medical organisations.

 The Centre is also working to build a comprehensive network against human disease, extending from the wider medical profession through to commerical partners who can apply and add value to its scientific discoveries.
 Its goal is to ensure that the Centre's science addresses New Zealand needs and can be used commercially by local businesses.

-Regional research centre partnerships with Māori healthcare providers
+Regional research centre partnership with a Māori healthcare organisation

-These centres fit with the Vision Mātauranga principles and aim to directly involve Māori-led health delivery organisations in the centre’s research plans.
-The initial focus of these centres will be on understanding the basis for the increased risks of metabolic diseases in Māori people and the implications this has for treatment.
+The partnership aligns to the Vision Mātauranga principles and aims to directly involve Māori-led health delivery organisations in the centre’s research plans.
+The initial focus of the centre will be on understanding the basis for the increased risks of metabolic diseases in Māori people and the implications this has for treatment.

 Partnerships with Pacific healthcare organisations